 Onsite school programs are available for students in prekindergarten through 12th grade and are designed to align with the Next Generation Sunshine State and Common Core Standards to ensure teachers and students can experience an interactive program to fit their needs.

-With our Zoo to You outreach programs, our zookeepers bring the zoo to you!
-The Jacksonville Zoo’s Zoo to You outreach programs are ideal for educators at schools, libraries, and other educational centers seeking opportunities for students to enjoy a fun and interactive learning experience.
+With our Zoo to You outreach programs, our Educators bring the Zoo to you!
+The Jacksonville Zoo’s Zoo to You outreach programs are ideal for educators at schools, libraries, and other organizations seeking opportunities to enjoy a fun and interactive learning experience.

 Looking for fun ways to engage your students?
-Scavenger hunts at the Jacksonville Zoo are ideal for educators of elementary, middle, and high school students seeking to incorporate learning into a fun and interactive environment.
+Scavenger hunts at Jacksonville Zoo and Gardens are ideal for educators of elementary, middle, and high school students seeking to incorporate learning into a fun and interactive environment.

-The Jacksonville Zoo hosts Zoo Career Awareness Days which invite teachers and elementary, middle, and high school students to learn more about zoo careers.
-Guests will have the opportunity to meet zookeepers and other zoo staff and learn more about internships, volunteer opportunities, and post-secondary education paths that can lead to a career in a zoo.
+We host Zoo Career Awareness Days which invite teachers and elementary, middle, and high school students to learn more about Zoo careers.
+Guests will have the opportunity to meet zookeepers and other Zoo staff and learn more about internships, volunteer opportunities, and post-secondary education paths that can lead to a career in a Zoo.

 The Jacksonville Zoo and Gardens offers several opportunities for Scouts to earn badges and meet adventure requirements.
 Our Scout-friendly programs include animal encounters, sleepovers and adventure hikes, craft projects, and behind-the-scenes tours.
 Working on a specific project?
 We can tailor a program to your needs.

-Book a guided tour with one of our knowledgeable education guides and have your group led on a private experience filled with fun facts and animal stories.
+Book a guided tour with one of our knowledgeable Education guides and have your group led on a private experience filled with fun facts and animal stories.
 Tours last 60 minutes and will cover a portion of the Zoo.
 Minimum group size is 10 - maximum group size is 30 participants.
-Cost: $3 per person in addition to your zoo admission.

 The W.I.L.D.
 Program at the Jacksonville Zoo is designed to encourage diversity through a program designed to allow minority teens and children the opportunity to engage in cultural activities which encourage learning and community support.